Disaster preparedness & response

 UN SDG: 11

-We aim to mitigate the impact of disasters and related disruption on our business and local communities with a focus on associate safety and well-being and recovery of business operations to serve communities in need.
+We aim to effectively prepare for and respond to disasters, with a focus on associate safety and recovery of business operations to serve the needs of our communities.

 Relevance to our business & society

 Disasters and business disruptions can happen at any time.
 In any given year, communities face risks related to extreme weather, violence, breakdown of infrastructure, and, as COVID-19 reminded us — disease outbreaks and pandemics.
 Disasters have a direct impact on Walmart’s business and stakeholders.
 Disasters can put associates and customers in harm’s way, interfere with our operations, disrupt product supplies, compromise communications and information security, cause property damage and result in high costs of recovery.
 Effective preparation and response to disasters helps Walmart continue to serve the basic needs of customers, associates and communities and build trust in our company.
 Conversely, failure to prepare for and respond to a business disruption in a timely and effective manner may have a direct impact on Walmart’s ability to perform critical business functions, negatively impacting Walmart in the eyes of customers, associates, investors, media and the communities in which we operate.

 To enhance the resilience of our business in the face of disaster and disruption, and help mitigate the impact of disaster on the communities where we operate, we focus on the following:

 - Effective governance, including policies, procedures and executive oversight

 - Disaster planning and preparation, through risk assessment, business continuity planning, and training

 - Collaboration with community leaders to support local response by activating Walmart logistics and operations capabilities, donating essential products and grants